 This follows in line with comfort and mobility, but if a pair of pants are heavy and restricting than they’ll affect their performance on the trail.
 It also plays an important role in multi-day hikes if you like to carry a second pair of pants when every ounce in your backpack counts.

-This what keeps pants fresh for multiple wears in warm weather.
-Cotton is terrible at holding up long term for multiple days without a wash.
+This is what keeps pants fresh for multiple wears in warm weather.
+Cotton is terrible at holding up long-term for multiple days without a wash.
 Since you aren’t guaranteed to be washing your clothes every day, nor should you, we look for pants that have good antimicrobial properties.

 These pants are meant for everyday hiking so they should act accordingly.
 By the time I’m done with a pair of pants, they will have seen everything that can be thrown at them.
 Great hiking pants for men stand up against, movement, dirt, sand, mud, and still keep me cool.